Learn a little more about us.

 Sal and Cat grew up together in an all-sister household on a farm in regional Victoria.
 Family dinner time conversations often centred around curious discussions about the thoughts and feelings that influenced human behaviour.
 Soon enough, this foundation set the stage for two careers in clinical psychology.

-Twelve months later, SisterTalk was born.
+Twelve months later, SisterTalk was born from that night in Berlin.

 Who we are